-Use this item to set the Active State Power Management (ASPM) level for the PCI-E device installed on the slot specified.
+Use this feature to set the Active State Power Management (ASPM) level for the PCI-E device installed on the port specified.
 Select Auto for the system BIOS to automatically set the ASPM level based on the system configuration.
 Select Disabled to disable ASPM support.
 The options are Disabled, L0s, L1, L0s & L1, and Auto.

-SLOT4 L1 Substates
+Port 9 L1 Substates

-Use this feature to configure the PCI Express L1 Substates.
+Use this feature to configure the PCI Express L1 Substates for the port specified.
 The options are Disabled, L1.1, L1.2, and L1.1 & L1.2

-SLOT4 PCIe Speed
+Port 9 PCIe Speed

-Use this feature to select the PCI Express port speed.
+Use this feature to select the PCI Express speed for the PCI-E port specified.
 The options are Auto, Gen1, Gen2, and Gen3.

-SLOT4 Detect Non-Compliance
+Port 9 Detect Non-Compliance Device

-Select Enabled for the AMI BIOS to automatically detect a PCI-E device that is not compliant with the PCI-E standards.
+If this feature is set to Enabled, the AMI BIOS will automatically detect a PCI-E device installed on the port specified that is not compliant with the PCI-E standards.
 The options are Disabled and Enabled.

-► PCI Express Configuration
+▶ PCI Express Configuration

-Port 61h bit-4 Emulation
+Port 61h Bit-4 Emulation